Focus Groups

 ALL Books All the Time

 The ALL Books All the Time focus group will alternate between selections of fiction and non-fiction, including general fiction, mysteries, science, and/or historical fiction, plus a variety of non-fiction books.
 The only criteria are to read the book and be ready to enter into the conversation.
 Our group normally meets via Zoom on the fourth Wednesday of every month at 1 pm.
-Up coming titles include The Ride of Her Life by Elizabeth Letts, Lessons in Chemistry by Bonnie Garmus and Haben by Haben Girma.
-No meeting in June 2023.
+Contact Us to join the mailing list and receive the list of books.

 Bridge (Social)

 Social Bridge is a friendly group of players who try to improve their skills and practice strategies.
-We are meeting on campus in Tallent Hall Thursdays at 1:30 pm.
+We are meeting on campus in Tallent Hall break room on Thursdays at 1:30 pm.
 To be dealt in, email Patti to be included in our schedule.

 Current Affairs Discussion